JoseSK999/floresta-docs/src/ch00-00-introduction.md

 # Introduction

-Floresta is a collection of Rust Bitcoin libraries designed for building a full node, alongside a default node implementation, all developed by Davidson Souza.
+Floresta is a collection of Rust libraries designed for building a Bitcoin full node, alongside the assembled daemon and RPC client binaries, all developed by Davidson Souza.

 A key feature of Floresta is its use of the [utreexo accumulator](https://eprint.iacr.org/2019/611) to maintain the UTXO set in a highly compact format.
 It also incorporates innovative techniques to significantly reduce Initial Block Download (IBD) times with minimal security tradeoffs.